 - Truck wash water is collected in a concrete hardstand area and channelled towards a large steel bin that has been modified to capture solids whilst waste water flows through.
 Captured solids in the steel bin are removed, drained and then emptied into the landfill cells on a weekly basis.

 - Waste water flows into a concrete 50kl primary settlement tank with a 2-3 day retention time where finer particles are settled out and oil and grease are floated off.
-This is pumped clean annually.
+This tank is pumped clean annually.

 - The waste water flows into a 550m² lined Vetiver System.
 The Vetiver Grass within this system reduces the nutrient loading of the waste water.
 Evapo-transpiration processes also significantly reduce the volume of water requiring discharge.